 Step 3 – Implant choice

-Breast size and shape are important, so be honest and open about your expectations when talking with your surgeon.
+Breast size and shape are important, so be honest and open about your expectations when talking with your surgeon, Dr. Balakhani.

-Implant type and size will be determined not just on your desired increase in size but more importantly on your breast anatomy, skin elasticity, and body type.
+The type and size of your implant will depend on your desired increase in size and, more importantly, on your breast anatomy, skin elasticity, and body type.

 Options for Breast Implants